andrew/ultimate-awesome/README.md

 - [awesome-french](https://github.com/prise6/awesome-french) - 😎 List of awesome french thing.
 - [awesome-pug](https://github.com/rajasegar/awesome-pug) - Awesome List for Pug.js templating engine for Express.js.
 - [awesome-munich](https://github.com/reza-ebrahimi/awesome-munich) - Awesome Munich Resources.
-- [Awesome-Astro-Integrations](https://github.com/RichLewis007/Awesome-Astro-Integrations) - Best Astro web framework extensions and plugins that add new features and behaviors for your Astro web framework projects with only a few lines of code, including compatibility with other tools and UI frameworks like React, Vue, Svelte, and Tailwind CSS.
 - [awesome-chatgpt-summary](https://github.com/richzw/awesome-chatgpt-summary) - Collection of awesome tools, demos, docs for ChatGPT, GPT-3 and GPT-4.
 - [my-bookmarks](https://github.com/RitwikN7/my-bookmarks) - A curated list of articles, repositories, and learning resources for CS, Economics, and more.
 - [awesome-js-resources](https://github.com/rjoydip/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link).